 Statute of Limitations on Fraudulent Transfer for Asset Protection Trusts (The shorter the better.)

 |Alaska||4 years||1 years|

 |Delaware||4 years||1 year|

 |Nevada||2 years||6 months|

 Plus, it is important to use additional asset protection structures as well.
-Put most assets inside the trust and keep some assets outside of the trust, such as in one or more LLCs.
-Have both a US and offshore trust.
+You can have the trust own an LLC.
+Then you put most assets inside the LLC.
+You are manager of the LLC and signature on LLC bank accounts until legal liability strikes.
+Additionally, you can have both a US and offshore trust.
 So, keep all assets in a variety of asset protection structures to keep a certain level of creditor protection with all of your resources.